A simple protocol to automate the executing, scaling, and reconfiguration of Cloud-Native Apps: Introduction

 Microservice architecture comprises services that are fine-grained and protocols that are lightweight.
 The architecture inherited the HTTP protocol (in the form of REST) from Web services as the basic means of data transport between microservices.
 Cloud Native Application (CNApp) is a distributed application composed of microservices and deployed in the Cloud.

 RESTful API is a gate for transferring data between microservices.
 The meaning (business logic) of actual communication protocols between microservices is hard-coded into the microservices.
-This is why no special requirements of microservice codebase are required when deploying a CNApp except this very one: every microservice needs also to be a HTTP server, i.e. it needs to include, as part of its codebase, a webserver.
-This also applies to the HTTP client side.
+Therefore, when deploying a CNApp, no special requirements are required for the microservices codebase, except for this: each microservice must also be an HTTP server, i.e. it must contain, as part of its codebase, a webserver.

 To run a microservice, we need to start with a HTTP server dedicated only to that microservice.
-The server must run all the time even if there are no client requests.
-The microservice also needs to run all the time, even when it's not needed. \\ HTTP is an application layer protocol, implemented over TCP, except HTTP/3 which is over UDP.
+The server must be running all the time, even if there are no client requests.
+The microservice must also run all the time, even when not needed.
+HTTP is an application layer protocol, implemented over TCP, except HTTP/3 which is over UDP.
 What is special and unique about HTTP that it must be used to transfer data between microservices?
-Why can't the transfer be done on raw TCP?
+Why can't the transfer be performed on raw TCP?

-HTTP is a key component of the Web.
+HTTP is the key component of the Web.
 A CNApp has usually one interface to the Web; it is API Gateway.
 It seems that there is no reason to maintain the Web structure behind API Gateway and inside the Cloud cluster, especially for data transfer between microservices.
 This view is gaining more and more attention, see for example Butcher 2022 \cite{rethinking-microservices}.

+Microservices constitute an architectural pattern where a complex and sophisticated application (CNApp) is made up of a collection of fine-grained, self-contained microservices that are developed and deployed independently of each other.
+They communicate over the network using protocols in accordance with the business logic of the application.

+Once a collection of such microservices is composed and orchestrated into a dynamic workflow, it can be deployed on a cloud infrastructure.

+Contemporary CNApps, developed and deployed by Big Tech, consist of thousands of microservices.
+For example, Uber \cite{Uber}: {\it ``Each and every week, Uber’s 4,500 stateless microservices are deployed more than 100,000 times by 4,000 engineers and many autonomous systems.
+These services are developed, deployed, and operated by hundreds of individual teams working independently across the globe.
+The services vary in size, shape, and functionality; some are small and used for internal operations, and some are large and used for massive, real-time computation.'' }

+The scale and complexity of CNApps force the transformation of microservices from an architectural style to an organizational style, see Ibryam and Losio 2024 \cite{cloud-computing-post-serverless-trends}.
+It is called hyperspecialization of cloud services. {\em `` A microservice will no longer be just a single deployment unit or process boundary but a composition of functions, containers, and cloud constructs, all implemented and glued together in a single language chosen by the developer.
+The future is shaping to be hyperspecialized and focused on the developer-first cloud.'' }

+Hence, a contemporary challenge in IT is to automate the deployment and management of huge and complex CNApps.
+This very automation is supposed to be designed by developers.